kildom/mjs/README.md

 - Command line tool that compiles source code files into bytecode.
 - Javascript library allowing compilation of a source code in a browser.
 This allows bytecode handling with a web interface.
   It will be based on command line tool compiled with Emscripten.
+- Nice to have, but not sure if they will be implemented at all:
   - Merging repeating strings into one to reduce bytecode size.
   - Debugger interface.

 mJS: Restricted JavaScript engine
 ====================================